 Records only mention a few of the projects she was undoubtedly involved in.
 These are mostly alterations to buildings in the Borders including:

 - Mill Cottage, Earlston

 Greenwells house near Melrose was designed by Kathleen for Mrs M.R.
 Veitch (presumably her mother, Margaret Reeve Veitch).

 Kathleen never married and lived with her sister in a house she designed near Melrose.

-Enjoying the sun at Little Salt Hall.
-Kathleen designed her perfect house to live in with her sister.
+Enjoying the sun at East Kittyfield, a house Kathleen designed and lived in with her sister.
 We think this is a photo of the sisters enjoying the sheltered patio.